gauravleo40/Data-Science-Content-for-beginners/Python Programming/01 Getting Started.md

 ---

-## 👨‍💻 Let’s Write and Run Your First Python Code!
+## 👨‍💻 Let’s write and Run your First Python Code!

 Copy the following code and paste it in **either Google Colab or Jupyter Notebook**: